The Uncertain Value of Uncertainty: When Consumers are Unwilling to Pay for What They Like

 Date Written: March 14, 2019

 Do people have an irrational dislike for risk?
-People pay less for uncertain prospects than their worst possible outcomes (Gneezy, List, and Wu 2006), and researchers have come to accept that this effect occurs because people dislike risk.
-We challenge this assumption across seven studies.
-Though people seem to irrationally dislike risky prospects when preference is assessed with pricing measures, such as willingness-to-pay, people display rational responses toward risky prospects when preference is assessed using rating measures, time measures (i.e., willingness-to-wait and anticipated time usage), and choice.
-We rule out alternative explanations and discuss crucial implications of our effects for both theory and application.
+People pay less for uncertain prospects than their worst possible outcomes (Gneezy, List, and Wu 2006), and researchers have proposed that this effect occurs because people strongly dislike risk.
+We challenge this proposition across seven studies.
+Though people seem to irrationally dislike risky prospects when preference is assessed with open-ended pricing measures, such as willingness-to-pay, people display rational responses toward risky prospects when preference is assessed using rating measures, such as ratings of expected enjoyment.
+This discrepancy does not seem to arise because these measures: (a) focus on different components of the uncertainty, (b) rely on context-dependent versus normed scales, or (c) involve voluntarily opting into an uncertain situation.
+Accordingly, we find that people also display rational responses toward risky prospects with time measures (i.e., willingness-to-wait and anticipated time usage), and choice.
+We discuss alternative explanations and crucial implications of our effects for both theory and application.

 Keywords: Willingness-to-pay, Enjoyment, Uncertainty, Measurement, Preference